-Here we use n-2 instead of n or n-1.
-Why is that?
+- Why n-2 instead of n or n-1?
 Remember that OLS is designed to minimize the sum of the squared residuals, so it tends to slightly underestimate the variance.
-The n-2 corrects this.
-With this, we can find the estimated standard error of our OLS estimator of the slope:
+The n-2 corrects this. - With this, we can find the estimated standard error of our OLS estimator of the slope: